 As mentioned, there are two major ways to transport your boat, which method you choose will depend on where you need the craft transported to.

-Smaller craft can potentially be towed by a wider range of courier services, but be aware that they might not have as much experience as a specialist.
-If you’re moving boat parts or a non-starting boat then, road haulage is your only option.
+Smaller craft can potentially be towed by a wider range of transportation services, but be aware that they might not have as much experience as a specialist.
+If you’re moving boat parts or a non-starting boat then, transportation by road is your only option.

 Crews should inspect your vessel, plot courses and check shipping forecasts all for you.
 With any type of transportation, it’s prudent to check the level of experience and professional insurance cover that they offer (do not accept personal insurance).

-Finding the proper boat transport service can be fairly longwinded if you intend to compare all the prices and credentials.
-Larger companies might charge less whereas smaller family run boat transporters could offer you a more bespoke personalised service.
+Finding the proper boat transport service can be overwhelming if you intend to compare all the prices and credentials.
+Larger companies might charge less whereas smaller family run boat transporters could offer you a more personalised service.

 Searching for boat transportation can be done the old-fashioned way, in the phonebook, or online.
 Because these are highly specialised services it might be easy to get recommendations from other boating enthusiasts, ask friends around the marina or boatyard for advice on boat and yacht transport companies.